 Sometimes a dominant leader can push through bureaucracy and obstacles for their team.
 These may not always be the right things, but dominant leaders can be handy for pushing the pace of change in an organisation.

 Similar to the avoiders, people who handle workplace conflict by agreeing are simply hoping for the conflict to go away.
 This is the stereotypical yes-man or yes-woman.
 These leaders will say yes to anyone who is in a dominant position – perhaps their boss or customers.

-Agreeing to everything is clearly a recipe for disaster, because sometimes you need to say no. Failing to push back on others is one of the primary ways that you overburden yourself and your team.
+Agreeing to everything is clearly a recipe for disaster, because sometimes you need to say “No”.
+Failing to push back on others is one of the primary ways that you overwhelm yourself and your team.

 A leader who agrees with everyone can be an extreme source of frustration for their team.
 This is because they are more likely to go about handling workplace conflict by removing it completely through agreement.
 This can lead to agreement to approaches the team disagrees with.
 Or perhaps taking on so much work that everyone becomes stressed.